List of Greek Orthodox churches in New South Wales: Greek Orthodox Archdiocese of Australia

 The majority of Greek Orthodox church communities in New South Wales and the Australian Capital Territory are under the spiritual jurisdiction of the Greek Orthodox Archdiocese of Australia.
-These church communities are under the Archdiocese's First Archdiocesan District of New South Wales and the Australian Capital Territory which consists of 45 parishes, 1 cathedral, 1 chapel and 3 monasteries.
+These church communities are under the Archdiocese's First Archdiocesan District of New South Wales and the Australian Capital Territory which consists of 45 parishes, one cathedral, one chapel and three monasteries.

-Bishop Emilianos of Meloes leads the Archdiocesan District, who is auxiliary to the Greek Orthodox Archdiocese of Australia's Archbishop Makarios (Griniezakis) of Australia.
-The Greek Orthodox Archdiocese of Australia is a jurisdiction of the Ecumenical Patriarchate of Constantinople.